-Insights from the Consumer Demand Project have been used extensively to inform and support development of Tourism Australia’s strategic direction, campaign development, as well as to inform the tourism industry of potential opportunities to build the value of Australian tourism.
+Insights from the Consumer Demand Project and Travel Sentiment Tracker have been used extensively to inform and support development of Tourism Australia’s strategic direction and campaign development, as well as to inform the tourism industry of potential opportunities to build the value of Australian tourism.